zathrath03/copier/CONTRIBUTING.md

 [![Gitpod ready-to-code](https://img.shields.io/badge/Gitpod-ready--to--code-blue?logo=gitpod)](https://gitpod.io/#https://github.com/copier-org/copier)
 to start hacking with one click!

+-   This is a simple test to determine if pushing a change will automatically create a fork.

 ## Get Started!

 Ready to contribute?
 Here's how to set up the project for local development.